Money in Ghana

 Ghana - Money

-Central Bank anticipates meeting, hikes policy rate by 250 basis points
+Central Bank hikes policy rate by 250 basis points in October

-At an unexpected meeting on 21 March—the meeting was originally scheduled for 23–25 March—the Monetary Policy Committee of the Bank of Ghana (BoG) decided to hike its policy rate by 250 basis points to 17.00%.
-The move followed a decision to keep the rate stable in late January.
+At its meeting on 6 October, the Monetary Policy Committee of the Bank of Ghana (BoG) hiked its policy rate by 250 basis points to 24.50%.
+This brought the cumulative total to 1,000 basis points of hikes in 2022.

 Ghana - Money Data